-ThoughtWorks is a global software consultancy.
-Our goal is to create an extraordinary impact on the world through our culture and technology excellence.
+Thoughtworks is a global technology consultancy that integrates strategy, design and engineering to drive digital innovation.
+Our purpose is to create an extraordinary impact on the world through our culture and technology excellence.

 If you’re interested in working at ThoughtWorks, understanding when they have opened up applications for their graduate programs, graduate jobs and internships is helpful knowledge to have so you know when you might need to apply.
 Use the below information to see when ThoughtWorks hires graduates, but more importantly what graduate degree’s and other student attributes they target for their jobs.

-ThoughtWorks is a global software consultancy with 8000+ employees spread across 48 offices in 17 countries.
+Thoughtworks is a global software consultancy with 9000+ employees spread across 48 offices in 17 countries.

 - Be an awesome partner for clients and their ambitious missions